hyscale/hspec/docs/hyscale-spec-reference.md

 <p>
 <em>Can be overridden</em>
 <p>
-Number of instances of the service
+Number of instances of the service i.e represents the number of instances of this service You can directly declare a integer like `replicas: 2` (default is 1) or by [autoscaling](#replicas) setting (struct)
    </td>
   </tr>
   <tr>